-This research is a featured ‘cohesion grant’ initiative, which aims to stimulate new co-operations between departments within the faculty 3mE.
+This research started as a featured ‘cohesion grant’ initiative, which aims to stimulate new co-operations between departments within the faculty 3mE.
 In this case it provided seed money for a co-operation with David Abbink and Arthur Vrijdag (Maritime Engineering, 3mE).

 The initial stage of the project was to design and build the world’s first haptic maritime simulator, a set-up to investigate the potential of haptic feedback for maritime applications.
 This could potentially increase efficiency, safety, and operational costs.
 Additionally, this set-up can be used as a ‘remote control station’ for research on tele-operation of semi-autonomous ships.

 Frank Hoeckx worked for a year to build this setup, adapting the previously developed Gemini set-up to also incorporate rotations around the Z-axis, assisted by Alfons Schure.
 The two haptic manipulators represents the control interfaces for the two azimuthing thrusters of a tugboat, which is the ship type that we take as the first demonstration example.
 The two haptic manipulators are connected and controlled through a Bachmann Real-Time Operating System, which in turn communicates with Nautis, a simulation software package used for training simulators provided by VSTEP.